Writs of control must be enforced in the order in which they were lodged with the High Court Enforcement Officer (HCEO).

 Commercial debt enforcement

-Following the Government’s staged approach to coming out of the lockdown, we are one of the first HCEOs to recommence enforcement visits at commercial addresses, in accordance with Government guidelines and the Best Practice issued by the High Court Enforcement Officers Association.
+We have been undertaking enforcement visits at commercial addresses since the 18th May 2020 throughout all lockdowns and restrictions, in accordance with Government guidelines and the Best Practice issued by the High Court Enforcement Officers Association (HCEOA).

 Transferring your writ to the High Court